-Water is a precious shared resource used by communities, ecosystems and economic activities.
-Increasing pressure on water resources due to increasing population and food demand, increased economic activity, changes to land use, climate change, pollution of waterways, and other challenges, is having major impacts on our collective social, economic, and environmental wellbeing.
+Water is a precious shared resource.
+Increasing pressure on water resources due to increasing population and food demand, increased economic activity, changes to land use, climate change, pollution of waterways, and other challenges, is having major impacts on our collective social, economic, and environmental well-being.

-The term 'water stewardship' is being increasingly used to describe actions to improve the efficiency and cleanliness of Business operations and supply chains, while also facilitating the sustainable management of shared freshwater resources through collaboration.
+The term 'water stewardship' is used to describe actions to improve the efficiency and cleanliness of Business operations and supply chains, while also facilitating the sustainable management of shared freshwater resources through collaboration.
 It recognises that both Business and societal risks are increased when water is poorly managed or over-exploited.